mattiasu96/TrapGenerator/README.md

 ## Model training
 For our task we selected a standard **LSTM Neural Network**. <br>Our network is based on the well known model for *text prediction*, you can find an example here: https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/8.1-text-generation-with-lstm.ipynb

-In particular we used the following "base" network:
+In particular we used the following network:
 ```
 model = Sequential()
 model.add(LSTM(512, return_sequences=True, input_shape=(maxlen, num_chars)))